nwokee/CSC-463-Chatbot/README.md

 # CSC-463 Copilot Agent - Comprehensive README

+## Authorship, AI Assistance, and External Tools

+This repository was created as a final project for CSC‑463 at Oral Roberts University.
+The project team is responsible for the overall design of the agent, the selection of topics, the construction of the knowledge base, and the testing/evaluation process.

+### Use of Generative AI Tools
+During development, the team used generative AI tools (such as online agents like Perplexity Comet and/or large language models like ChatGPT / Microsoft Copilot) in the following ways:
+- To help draft and edit portions of this README and other documentation, including some setup steps, topic descriptions, and instructions.
+- To suggest wording for parts of the agent system prompt (`prompt.txt`) and for generating keywords and descriptions contained in the `/topics` YAML files.
+- To provide code suggestions and refactoring ideas for the Python OpenBible verse scraper (`openbiblescraper.py`) and related scripts.
+- To brainstorm or refine some example user prompts and evaluation items in the `/evaluation-sets` CSV files.
+All AI-generated or AI-suggested content was **reviewed, edited, and validated by the project authors** for correctness, alignment with course requirements, and consistency with ORU policies and values.

+### What Was Not Delegated to AI
+The following aspects of the project were not simply turned over to an AI tool and required substantial human decision-making:
+- Selection and curation of ORU-specific documents and links for the knowledge base.
+- Design of which Topics to include and how they should route user intents.
+- Definition of the high-level agent behavior and the integration of Biblical sentiment analysis with practical ORU information.
+- Interpretation and use of evaluation results to improve the agent.

+Any remaining errors, omissions, or misstatements are the responsibility of the student authors, not the AI tools.
+More information on how AI was used in each project file can be found under `AI_USAGE.md`

 ## Description

 This project contains a fully configured Copilot Studio agent built for Biblical sentiment analysis and Oral Roberts University (ORU) student support.
 It includes the agent instructions, knowledge base files, all custom topics, a Bible verse scraping tool, and evaluation test sets.
 The agent is designed to give accurate, context-aware responses supplemented with relevant scripture, engaging primarily with people affiliated with ORU.